 Our involvement with the students didn't stop there.
 A few weeks later Dave Deane (Project Supervisor) and Becky Peacock (Outreach and Interpretation Officer) visited the students at the university film editing suites.
 The course had been developed so that the films would be made for a ‘client’ to provide students with some ‘real world’ experience.
 Our role as the ‘client’ led to us spending a day with the students before their submission deadline to advise on changes to their final films.
 This gave us our first glimpse at the variety of films that we would eventually end up with.
 It was interesting to see how each person edited the footage differently.

-On the 11th May we had a screening and awards ceremony at Southampton Solent University.
-The evening was attended by volunteers, staff and board members of the railway, along with the students and staff of Solent University.
+Again this year we had a screening of a selection of the films produced by the students and awarded Peace Olabode (click here to view her film) with the 'Mid Hants Railway Choice Award' for her film about the Carriage Workshop.
+The evening was attended by volunteers and staff of the railway, along with the students and staff of Solent University.
 It was great to be able to show everyone the films that the students had been working tirelessly on for months.

 Roy Hanney, course lecturer -

 "...we wanted to find a real world experience that would challenge students and kick start their experience of media production and get them to see themselves as professionals working to professional deadlines with a real delivery at the end of it."